EXPLORATION • RESTORATION • EDUCATION

 The hugely successful and historic expedition to the Blue Hole of Belize reached millions around the globe and achieved great exploration and scientific objectives.

-In 2020, the Aquatica Foundation is planning to venture to the British Virgin Islands to explore their stunning reefs.
+In 2020, the Aquatica Foundation is planning to venture to the Caribbean to explore their stunning reefs.
 The main goal will be to conduct coral reef surveys, study sharks, and assess the health and well-being of the second largest barrier reef in the Caribbean, Horseshoe Reef.